 Seibu Ikebukuro Rooftop Garden

-Above a busy department store this roof terrace features a traditional Japanese garden with a small pond and bridge, as well as food courts and seating.
-The huge loft sign means you won’t forget you’re in the strange city of Tokyo, but you can definitely have a break from it.
+Above a busy department store in Ikebukuro, this roof terrace features a traditional Japanese garden with a small pond and bridge, as well as food courts and a seating area.
+The huge Loft sign means you won’t forget you’re in the strange city of Tokyo, but you can definitely have a break from it.
 If you get the elevator up to the 8th floor you can walk up to the garden area which is particularly nice at night thanks to the lighting.

 Access: Ikebukuro Station, above the Seibu Building (can access by Loft also)